AugustineKadima/-repo-finder/README.md

 Are you having any problem accessing our site? you can reach out to us through the contact details given in the contact section.
 ## Known Bugs
-We are not aware of any bugs that may be present on this site.
+I am not aware of any bugs that may be present on this site.
 If you encounter any or would like to contribute, kindly let us know.
 ## Technologies Used
-We used JavaScript, CSS, Angular, Typescript and HTML to develop this website
+I used JavaScript, CSS, Angular, Typescript and HTML to develop this website
 ## Support and contact details
 Contact us through kadimasam@gmail.com
 ### License